Reviewed by: Chad Bassi, DPM, FACFAS, FACPM – Podiatry

 A stress fracture is a small crack in a bone that is caused by repetitive force rather than a single impact.
-It is often the result of overuse, but can also occur in bones that are weak due to conditions like osteoporosis.
+Heel/calcaneal stress fractures are often the result of overuse, but can also occur in bones that are weak due to conditions like osteoporosis.
 People who are on their feet for extended periods are more susceptible to stress fractures, especially if they carry heavy loads.
 It is also common for people to develop a stress fracture if they switch rapidly from a sedentary lifestyle to an active one without giving the body time to adjust.

 How to Diagnose Your Foot Pain

 While you should talk with your doctor if your foot pain is persistent or severe, you may be able to determine what is causing it by paying attention to these indicators:

 - If the pain is at its worst with your first few steps in the morning, then lessens as you get moving but returns after you stop, plantar fasciitis is more likely the cause.

 - If the pain is more severe as you move but lessens when you stop, a stress fracture may be causing it.

 - If you have swelling around the painful area, a stress fracture is more likely.